Nine Inch Nails: Corporate disputes

-Universal Music Group

 In May 2007, Reznor made a post on the official Nine Inch Nails website skeptical of Universal Music Group (parent company of Nine Inch Nails' record label, Interscope Records) for its pricing and distribution plans for Year Zero.
 He labeled the company's retail pricing of Year Zero in Australia as "ABSURD", concluding that "as a reward for being a 'true fan' you get ripped off".
 Reznor went on to say that he hated Interscope, and in later years the "climate" of record labels may have an increasingly ambivalent impact on consumers who buy music.
 Reznor's post, specifically his criticism of the recording industry at large, elicited considerable media attention.
 In September 2007, Reznor continued his attack on UMG at a concert in Australia, urging fans there to "steal" his music online instead of purchasing it legally.
 Reznor went on to encourage the crowd to "steal and steal and steal some more and give it to all your friends and keep on stealing".

 Reznor announced on October 8, 2007, that Nine Inch Nails had fulfilled its contractual commitments to Interscope Records and was now free to proceed as a "totally free agent, free of any recording contract with any label".
 Reznor also speculated that he would release the next Nine Inch Nails album online in a similar fashion to The Inevitable Rise and Liberation of NiggyTardust!, which he produced.
 Reznor later released the first nine tracks of Ghosts I–IV and the entirety of The Slip in 2008 for free download.

 In another post on his website, Reznor again openly criticized Universal Music Group for preventing him from launching an official interactive fan remix website.
 Universal declined to host the site just days before its scheduled launch, citing the potential "accusation", in Reznor's words, "that they are sponsoring the same technical violation of copyright they are suing [other media companies] for".
 Reznor wrote in response that he was "challenged at the last second to find a way of bringing this idea to life without getting splashed by the urine as these media companies piss all over each other's feet".
 Despite these obstacles, the remix website was launched in November 2007.